Tigre Uno: X Division Champion (2015–2016)

-On the May 1 edition of Impact Wrestling, Uno competed in a ladder match for the TNA X Division championship which was won by Kenny King. on the May 22 edition of Impact Wrestling, Uno competed in a six-way X Division elimination match which was won by Rockstar Spud.
-On June 24, 2015, Tigre Uno captured his first TNA X Division Championship defeating Low Ki and Grado in a three-way elimination match.
-On June 28, 2015, at Slammiversary XIII, Tigre Uno defeated Manik and DJ Z in a three-way elimination match to retain the TNA X Division Championship.
-At Bound for Glory, he defeated Manik, DJ Z and Andrew Everett in an Ultimate X match to retain the TNA X Division Championship.
-During October and November (taped in July 2015), Uno participated in the first ever TNA World Title Series tournamement. as the team of Group X Division. he would be more successful in wins of his career over the returning Mandrews, Manik and only exception of DJ Z. earning him nine successful points including no losses. and also ends of his block, tied up with DJ Z, thus advancing to the finals where he defeated TNA Knockouts Champion Gail Kim to advance the round of eight where he was defeated by Eric Young thus failing to advance the semifinals and being eliminated from the tournament.
-On the February 2 edition of Impact Wrestling, Uno lost the X Division Championship to Trevor Lee with help from their new manager Gregory Shane Helms.
-He had two chances to regain the title, on the February 9 episode of Impact Wrestling and at Lockdown, but failed to win back the championship on both occasions.
-On December 12, 2016, Uno announced his departure from TNA.
+On the April 17, 2015 episode of Impact Wrestling, Uno teamed with Jay Rios to participate in a tournament for the vacant World Tag Team Championship, but lost to Ethan Carter III and Bram.
+Two weeks later, at Hardcore Justice, Uno competed in a four-way ladder match for the X Division Championship, which was won by Kenny King. on the May 22 edition of Impact Wrestling, Uno competed in a six-way X Division elimination match which was won by Rockstar Spud.
+At Destination X, Uno participated in a tournament for the vacant X Division Championship, defeating DJZ and Mark Andrews in a three-way match.
+On the June 24 episode of Impact Wrestling, Uno competed in the three-way elimination tournament final, in which he defeated Low Ki and Grado to capture his first X Division Championship.
+Uno's first televised title defense took place at Slammiversary XIII, where he defeated Manik and DJZ in a three-way elimination match to retain the title.
+Uno would then retain his title against various challengers on Impact Wrestling, such as DJZ, Grado and Rockstar Spud in a four-way match, DJZ and Sonjay Dutt in a three-way match, and Kenny King in a singles match.
+At Bound for Glory, Uno defeated Manik, DJ Z and Andrew Everett in an Ultimate X match to retain the X Division Championship.

+During October and November (taped in July 2015), Uno participated in the TNA World Title Series tournament as part of the Group X Division.
+He lost to DJZ but managed to defeat Mandrews, leading to him facing DJZ and Manik in a three-way reverse elimination.
+DJZ first won thus qualifying for the Round of 16, and then Uno pinned Manik to advance to the Round of 16, where he defeated the Knockouts Champion Gail Kim to advance the round of eight where he was defeated by Eric Young.
+On the February 2, 2016 episode of Impact Wrestling, Uno lost the X Division Championship to Trevor Lee due to assistance by Lee's manager Gregory Shane Helms.
+Uno received a rematch for the title on the February 9 episode of Impact Wrestling but failed to win the title.
+Uno would then challenge Lee for the title again in a Six Sides of Steel match at Lockdown, but lost again.
+Uno would then wrestle his last match in TNA on the March 19 episode of Xplosion, in which he lost to Jessie Godderz.
+On December 12, Uno announced his departure from TNA.